nextgal/kirikiri2/kirikiri2/src/plugins/win32/drawdeviceIrrlicht/irrlicht/readme.txt

 2. How to start
 ==========================================================================

-  To see the engine in action in Windows, just go to the \bin\Win32-VisualStudio directory, and start some applications.
+  To see the engine in action in Windows, just go to the ¥bin¥Win32-VisualStudio directory, and start some applications.
 There should also be an application named Demo.exe which should show the most interesting features of Irrlicht.

-  To start developing own applications and games with the engine take a look at the 01.HelloWorld example in the \examples directory.
+  To start developing own applications and games with the engine take a look at the 01.HelloWorld example in the ¥examples directory.
   There is also a .html file with a tutorial which should be easily comprehensible.